 So at this point I showed the viz to my husband and he said, “Well, that’s cool and interesting.
 But what about the amount of protein that each food supplies?”
 Yes, good question!
 So I quickly made that viz too and it definitely supported my story.

-The final section I wanted to add was the CTA and the references.
-I wanted everything to be a hyperlink (e.g., @dreamsofdata to go to my Twitter account; the Source to link to the actual 2010 report; etc.) but I hadn’t added hyperlinks to a dashboard before so I had to look up how to do it.
+The final section I wanted to add a hyperlink to the CTA, but I hadn’t added hyperlinks to a dashboard before so I had to look up how to do it.
 I followed this blog post from InterWorks (thanks InterWorks!) and it was really helpful.
 At first I thought I only needed to create a Worksheet Action but when my links weren’t working on the dashboard I realized it was a two-step process: 1) Create the Worksheet URL Action and 2) Create a Dashboard URL Action using the worksheet.
-At least, that is my understanding now of how that works, because once I did that all the links in the dashboard did finally work.
-I used all tiled containers and that affected the layout at the bottom of the viz.
-I don’t like how it looks at the bottom, the spacing is all off, but that will have to do for now!
+At least, that is my understanding now of how that works, because once I did that the link in the dashboard did finally work.

 Since it is a long form viz I needed to follow the advice of a blog post from the Data Duo (thanks Data Duo!) and take screen captures of different sections of the viz and then combine them in Photoshop.
+[Revision 2/21/18: In this case, in Tableau, I could have just clicked on Dashboard > Export Image.
+Duh!]
 Note: Combining images in Adobe Illustrator is a fool’s errand.
 The images lose their resolution when you zoom in if you use Illustrator.
 Photoshop is the way to go.
 I found it very easy to place the image files and then export the final image.

 Finally, here is the final viz!
 It is also posted on Tableau Public.